Brislington Community Museum

 Many postcards could be added as exhibits if we knew who took the photograph (so we can work out if the picture is out of copyright).
 The problem is - most postcards don't show the photographer's name, so we need help to make the breakthrough.

-This is a major project for us, and more publishers (and their postcards) will be added in in due course, so please check back soon.
-This outreach phase of this postcard project is time-limited due to the measures that make this possible, and is scheduled to end on 30 Sept 2026.
+This outreach phase of our postcard project is time-limited due to the measures that make this possible, and is scheduled to end on Tuesday 01 September 2026.

 Please follow the links below for more information and to see the postcards we're trying to trace.